 Easy Healthy Mac and Cheese is creamy and comforting with a fraction of fat and calories.
 Ready in 15 minutes, in one pot!

-If you’re healthy macaroni and cheese obsessed like me, you might also enjoy Instant Pot mac and cheese and baked mac and cheese with cauliflower.
+You might also enjoy my cottage cheese mac and cheese and baked mac and cheese with cauliflower.

 Healthy Mac and Cheese in blue bowl with golden spoon.